mobarski/fabris/readme.rst

   call    (f--)    call code block referenced by f                                  yes 'X'     (--c)    start/end of a char
-  X       (--x)    place integer X in the stack                                     yes inline  (--)     end definition, inline this definition on use                    yes use X   (--)     use module X                                                     yes
+  X       (--x)    place integer X in the stack                                     yes use X   (--)     use module X                                                     yes
   ======= ======== ================================================================ =====